vlonje20/dev-init-app/Running-Notes/running-notes.md

 ## Scripting:
 #### How to run a script
-- Create a new file and paste the script into it (e.g., userdata.sh). nano userdata.sh
+- Create a new file and paste the script into it (e.g., userdata.sh). <br>
+  nano userdata.sh
 - Make the script executable by running the following command in the terminal: <br>
   $ chmod +x userdata.sh.
-- Make the scrip executable by running the following command: <br>
-  $ sudo ./userdata.sh
 - Run the script with the following commands: <br>
   $ ./userdata.sh OR <br>
   $ sh userdata.sh